-Liberties Press began as a kitchen-table operation in 2003 and has since grown to become Ireland's leading independent publisher, with close to 200 titles in print and an active international presence.
-We publish the best writing from Ireland, both non-fiction and fiction, by authors ranging from presidents and taoisigh to debut literary novelists and performance poets.
-We are delighted that, after a number of difficult and turbulent years, there is a growing confidence among publishers and booksellers, with a number of new companies being set up.
-This all augurs well for the future.
+Liberties Press began as a kitchen-table operation in 2003 and now lays claim to being Ireland's leading independent publisher, with several hundred titles in print and an active international presence.
+We publish the best writing from Ireland, both non-fiction and fiction, by authors ranging from presidents and taoisigh to debut novelists and poets.
+Despite the dramatic and ongoing technological advances of recent years, people still love reading books – and physical, print-and-paper ones, at that.

-Good publishing is a creative endeavour, and the work of many hands: editors, designers, publicists, sales people, distributors and booksellers.
+Good publishing is a creative endeavour, and the work of many hands: editors, designers, illustrators, publicists, sales people, distributors and booksellers, as well as writers.
 It is a complicated and sometimes difficult business, but an important one.
-This is what motivates us in Liberties to continue to strive for the highest professional standards in everything we do.
-We hope you find something to interest you on our new, redesigned website.
-By buying from the site, you are supporting Irish jobs and Irish authors – and playing an active part in the multifaceted world of books.
+Here at Liberties, we strive for the highest professional standards in everything we do.
+We hope you find something to interest you in our new, redesigned website.
+By buying from the site, you are supporting an independent, Irish-owned company – and playing an active part in the multifaceted world of books.

 What’s in a name?
-“Liberties” was chosen for the place where we started: the west inner city of Dublin.
+‘Liberties’ was chosen for the place where we started: the west inner city of Dublin.
 But the name has at least three layers of meaning for us.
-First, it is the area where traders were granted liberty from certain taxes – and political interference – by the monarch of the time.
-It was a form of free-trade area, outside the western gates of the city, which helped ensure that Dublin became an important commercial hub.
+First, it denoted an area where traders were granted liberty from certain taxes – and political interference – by the monarch in Anglo-Norman times.
+The Liberties was a form of free-trade area, outside the western gates of the city.
+This, together with the dynamism the Vikings had previously brought to the area, helped ensure that Dublin became an important commercial hub – which it remains today.

-Second, it is a nicely old-fashioned word for “freedoms”.
+Second, ‘liberties’ is a nicely old-fashioned word for ‘freedoms’.
 Freedom of speech is one of the cornerstones of our democracy.
-A flourishing book industry is as important as the robust good health of any other media sector.
-We believe we have played our part in this respect, often at significant cost to ourselves, and will continue to do so for as long as we can.
-We are part of a long and noble tradition.
+A flourishing book industry is as important as the robust good health of any other part of the media.
+We hope we have played our part in this respect, and aim continue to do so.
+We hope we are part of a long and noble tradition.